localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 ### Provide the Mock Configuration to LocalStack

-Set the `SFN_MOCK_CONFIG` configuration variable to the path of the mock configuration file.
+Set the `SFN_MOCK_CONFIG` environment variable to the path of your mock configuration file.

-When running LocalStack in Docker, mount the file and pass the variable as shown below:
+If you're running LocalStack in Docker, mount the file and pass the variable as shown below:

 {{< tabpane >}}
 {{< tab header="LocalStack CLI" lang="shell" >}}